ASX gold stocks guide: Here’s everything you need to know

-“In the case of Australia, despite production being on track to hit a 26-year high of 10.2 Moz [million oz] in 2019, we estimate that Australian gold production will start to decline thereafter,” said Chris Galbraith, an analyst at S&P.
+“In the case of Australia, despite production being on track to hit a 26-year high of 10.2 million ounces in 2019, we estimate that Australian gold production will start to decline thereafter,” Chris Galbraith, an analyst at S&P, said.

-“We are forecasting a 9 per cent fall year-over-year in 2020, and we expect the country’s production to reach a generational low of 6.8 Moz by 2022 – a 33 per cent drop within only three years.”
+“We are forecasting a 9 per cent fall year-over-year in 2020, and we expect the country’s production to reach a generational low of 6.8 million ounces by 2022 – a 33 per cent drop within only three years.”

 S&P attributes the anticipated decline to the short mine lives of recent start-ups and some significant mines approaching the end of their life.

 Since the end of the mining boom, many Aussie gold explorers and producers have become better at managing their costs and setting themselves up to be low-cost producers.